jellehermsen/gdunzip/README.md

     print('Failed loading zip file')
 ```

-- When gdunzip has loaded a zip file, you can iterate all the files inside, by
+- When gdunzip has loaded a zip file, you can iterate over all the files inside, by
   looping through the "files" attribute:
 ```gdscript
 for f in gdunzip.files: